 ABR literary event and reception at the Embassy of Australia in Berlin

 Days 1–4: The tour begins in Munich, see an opera by Janáček and spend time in the world-class art quarter visiting the Alte Pinakothek and the Neue Pinakothek as well as the Lenbachhaus.

-Days 9-14: Our tour ends in Berlin, where we see Sir Simon Rattle conduct the Berlin Philharmonic Orchestra, and attend a concert at the new Frank Gehry designed concert hall.
+Days 9-14: Our tour ends in Berlin, where we see Sir Simon Rattle conduct the Berlin Philharmonic Orchestra, and attend the opera.
 Visit Museum Island, the Gemäldegalerie, Schloss Tegel and attend an ABR event.
 Take a guided tour to explore the fascinating history of Berlin.

 A detailed itinerary for this tour is available.
 Click on the link above to view or download.

 Etihad flies into Munich and out of Berlin at times that coincide with the tour.
 Contact us for competitive quotes and bookings.